 - (ii) On November 27, 2017, the Company entered into a loan agreement with an arms-length party to borrow \$19,983 for a period of one year.
-As further consideration for advancing the loan, the Company issued 285,714 bonus warrants to the lender exercisable at a price of \$0.07 per share for a period of 12 months. - (iii) These loans are unsecured and bear interest at 8% per annum with interest accruing and payable at maturity.
+As further consideration for advancing the loan, the Company issued 285,714 bonus warrants to the lender exercisable at a price of \$0.07 per share for a period of 12 months (none of these warrants were exercised and these warrants have since expired). - (iii) On January 31, 2019, the Company entered into a loan agreement with a current director of the Company to borrow USD\$25,000 for a period of one year.
+The number of bonus warrants to be issued with respect to this loan agreement has not yet been determined and the bonus warrants have not been issued. - (iv) These loans are unsecured and bear interest at 8% per annum with interest accruing and payable at maturity.
 Principal and all accrued and unpaid interest is payable in full on maturity or upon demand after six months and can be prepaid in full or in part at any time without penalty.
-Overdue principal and accrued interest bear interest at 8% per annum. - (iv) Loan agreements that include bonus warrants are considered to be a compound financial instrument with the liability and equity component being classified separately in the consolidated statements of financial position on the date of issuance.
+Overdue principal and accrued interest bear interest at 8% per annum. - (v) Loan agreements that include bonus warrants are considered to be a compound financial instrument with the liability and equity component being classified separately in the consolidated statements of financial position on the date of issuance.
 The fair value of the liability component is determined first, with the residual value, if any, being allocated to the equity component.
 At the time of issuance, the fair value of the liability component was determined not to be materially different from the loan proceeds.
-Accordingly, no amount has been allocated to the equity component. - (v) The principal balance of \$24,114 and interest of \$2,774 was repaid during the year. - (vi) In 2013, the Company entered into loan agreements with two private companies controlled by the former President and CEO of the Company who resigned in April 2016.
-Pursuant to loan amendment agreements in 2013, the maturity dates were extended from August 31, 2013 to August 31, 2018 and interest on the loans was waived effective November 1, 2011.
-In February 2017, the Company settled these loans for an aggregate payment of \$30,000.
-The Company realized an \$851,672 gain on settlement of the loans.
+Accordingly, no amount has been allocated to the equity component. - (vi) The principal balance of \$24,114 and interest of \$2,774 was repaid during the year.